tjbo/dotfiles/README.md

 1 - install nix
 2 - use standalone package manager and run `home-mananger switch` command

-Right now I'm not managing 100% of system software through, there are some exceptions below:
+Right now I'm not managing 100% of system software, there are some exceptions below:

 ### Software I downloaded and installed manually: